-December 2016 Summary
+December 2020 Summary

-The following report is the AHNA 2016 Summary of U.S. Nurse Practice Acts (NPA) in all 50 states and six jurisdictions that license RNs, as they relate to Holistic Nursing.
+The following report is the AHNA 2020 Summary of U.S. Nurse Practice Acts (NPA) in all 50 states and six jurisdictions that license RNs, as they relate to Holistic Nursing.

-Four states have direct references in their respective Nurse Practice Acts that mention holism/holistic as defined or that recognize holistic nursing as a specialty (IL, NV, OR, TX).
-Seventeen states incorporated references and/or position statements separate from their Nurse Practice Acts on holism/holistic treatments or CAM (also referred to as Complementary Integrative Health Approaches).
+Four states have direct references in their respective Nurse Practice Acts that mention holism/holistic as defined or recognize holistic nursing as a specialty (IL, NV, OR, TX).
+Eighteen states incorporated references and/or position statements separate from their Nurse Practice Acts on holism/holistic treatments or CAM (also referred to as Complementary Integrative Health Approaches).
 Not all BONs are authorized to adopt position statements.

 This image shows the relationship of how many states have practice acts that specifically mention holistic practices in their "state practice acts".

 This nurse practice act project is sponsored by nurses service organization, a partner in supporting registered nurses in their holistic nursing practice.